marvelrivals/api-docs/README.md

 ---

-Feel free to submit any issues or suggestions via the [Issues page](https://github.com/your-repository/issues).
-Happy gaming! 🎮
+Feel free to submit any issues or suggestions via the [Issues page](https://github.com/marvelrivals/issues).

 ## DISCLAIMER: